Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

-The first function `notification` displays a notification to the user by accepting a parameter and using the class `.alert` and id `notification` to display text on the web page.
+The first function `notification` displays a notification to the user by accepting a parameter and using the class `alert` and id `notification` to display text on the web page.

 The second function `notificationOff` removes the notification from the screen.